Scaling analysis of quantum geometry in second-order nonlinear transport: Introduction

-In this Letter, we aim to exhaust all the contributions to the nonlinear conductivities under the same symmetry that the quantum metric emerges, by treating the geometry and disorder on an equal footing.
-We find 5 new mechanisms at the order of quantum metric [Fig.~1(c)] and their explicit formulas.
-The formulas allow us to derive a scaling law that relates the nonlinear Hall conductivity and linear longitudinal conductivity, to distinguish mechanisms in the recent experiments as from the quantum metric dipole \cite{Xu2023Science} and from the 2nd-order skew scattering discovered here \cite{Yan2023Nature}, respectively.
-The results are also verified by symmetry analysis and model calculation.
-The formulas also allow us to determine nonzero nonlinear conductivity elements for materials categorized by the magnetic point groups, as well as to calculate the nonlinear conductivity with realistic Hamiltonians, such as for even-layered MnBi$_2$Te$_4$ thin films, to describe the sophisticated features in the experimental data \cite{Xu2023Science,Yan2023Nature}.
-This theory is not only at the order of quantum metric but also a comprehensive description of the quadratic nonlinear transport.
+In this work, we derive the formulas for all possible mechanisms of second-order nonlinear transport by treating geometry and disorder on an equal footing.
+The formulas allow us to derive a scaling law that expresses the nonlinear Hall conductivity as a polynomial function of the linear longitudinal conductivity.
+More importantly, we find each mechanism has a distinct weight distribution of the polynomial terms, which allows us to identify quantum geometry from disorder-induced mechanisms in the recent experiments with and without $\mathcal{T}$ symmetry.
+The formulas also allow us to determine nonzero nonlinear conductivity elements for materials categorized by the magnetic point groups.
+Our theory is not only a comprehensive description of the second-order nonlinear transport, but also provides a quantitative tool and implementable workflow for identifying quantum-geometry–driven nonlinear responses in future experiments and applications.